-The power supplies in the power supply enclosure are (2) Mean Well PSP-1000.
-The switching power supplies are fully protected against short circuit and output overload.
+The power supply is a Lambda SWS-600-36.
+This switching power supply is fully protected against short circuit and output overload.
 Short circuit protection is a cycling type power limit.
 The internal AC fuse is designed to blow only on a catastrophic failure in the unit - the fuse does not blow on overload or short circuit.
 The thermal shutdown automatically recovers when the power supply chassis cools down.

-AC (220Vac) is fed into the power supply enclosure via a filtered AC entry and then through a resettable circuit breaker.
+AC is fed into the enclosure via a filtered EMI AC entry.
 It is then current limited with a resettable circuit breaker before passing through a rocker switch.
 This switch turns the AC on and off to the switching power supply.